Wahoo McDaniel

-Edward Hugh McDaniel (June 19, 1938 – April 18, 2002) was an American Choctaw-Chickasaw professional American football player and professional wrestler better known by his ring name Wahoo McDaniel.
+Edward Hugh McDaniel (June 19, 1938 – April 18, 2002) was an American professional football player and professional wrestler better known by his ring name Wahoo McDaniel.
 He is notable for having held the NWA United States Heavyweight Championship five times.
 McDaniel was a major star in the American Wrestling Association and prominent National Wrestling Alliance affiliated promotions such as Championship Wrestling from Florida, Georgia Championship Wrestling, NWA Big Time Wrestling and, most notably, Jim Crockett Promotions.

 McDaniel is often compared to his contemporary, Chief Jay Strongbow, due to both portraying similar Native American gimmicks.
-Unlike Strongbow (who was Italian-American), McDaniel was legitimately Native American.

 Early life

-McDaniel was born in the small town of Bernice, Louisiana in 1938.
-His father worked in oil and he moved to several towns before settling down in Midland, Texas, while McDaniel was in middle school.
+McDaniel was born in the small town of Bernice, Louisiana, in 1938.
+His family was Choctaw-Chickasaw, and he was a member of the Choctaw Nation of Oklahoma.
+His father Hugh, worked in the oil industry and moved to several towns before settling down in Midland, Texas.
 He attended Midland High School, where he was a track state champion in the shot put and second in the state in the discus.
 One of his baseball coaches, particularly for his Pony League team, was George H. W. Bush.
-The name "Wahoo" actually came from his father Hugh, who was known as "Big Wahoo".
-Though he was a problematic teenager, he was accepted to the University of Oklahoma by Bud Wilkinson.
-He became a member of the Sigma Chi fraternity and was also a part of Wilkinson's Sooners football program, where he holds the record for the longest punt at 91 yards.
+The name "Wahoo" actually came from his father, who was known as "Big Wahoo".
+Though he was a problematic teenager, he was recruited to the University of Oklahoma by Bud Wilkinson.
+While attending, he was a member of the Sigma Chi fraternity and also a part of Wilkinson's Sooners football program, where he holds the record for the longest punt at 91 yards.

 Professional football career

-McDaniel began his career as a professional football player in 1960, playing for the Houston Oilers during their inaugural AFL Championship-winning season.
+McDaniel began his career as a professional football player in 1960 in the American Football League (AFL), playing for the Houston Oilers during their inaugural AFL Championship-winning season.
 He then played for the Denver Broncos between 1961 and 1963.
 After he started playing as a linebacker for the New York Jets in 1964, McDaniel started wearing a custom jersey which had the name "Wahoo" sewn on the back above jersey 54, and whenever he made a tackle as a Jet, the public address announcer would ask the crowd WHO made that tackle, in which the crowd would shout, "Wahoo!
 Wahoo!
 Wahoo!"
 After two seasons with the Jets, McDaniel went to the Miami Dolphins in 1966, and played with this team until his retirement after the 1968 season.